sjauhri/Interactive-Learning-in-State-space/README.md

 # Interactive Imitation Learning in State-Space
 This repository contains the implementation of a novel interactive learning method: TIPS (Teaching Imitative Policies in State-space).
+Link: https://proceedings.mlr.press/v155/jauhri21a/jauhri21a.pdf

 The code runs simulations in OpenAI Gym environments where an agent performs control tasks.
 A demonstrator can provide feedback (using arrow keys on a keyboard) to teach the task to the agent.
 The training is online and thus the agents' learnt behavior can be directly observed during the training process.